Our green kitchen

 Your organic kitchen waste is a rich source of nutrients.
 For heaven's sake do not send it out to the trash.
 First in the hierarchy make sure your dogs get the best of the meaty bones and other scraps.

 Never forget the thiamine story; the first vitamin discovered.
-Many millions of people died from eating polished rice; at Our Green Kitchen we never touch it.
+Many millions of people have died from eating polished rice; at Our Green Kitchen we never touch it.
+A deficiency causes a serious neurological disease.

 Worm farms and the black plague reminds us of the devastation that can befall communities that do not deal adequately with their green kitchen waste.